|Nutritional Guidelines (per serving)|

 Remove from heat, strain out the peels, and let the syrup cool.

-Fortunately, you can make simple syrup without boiling.
-Just combine the sugar and water in a jar or bottle and let it sit for about 20 minutes, giving it a shake or stir every five minutes or so.
+No-boil simple syrup: Just combine the sugar and cool water in a jar or bottle and let it sit for about 20 minutes, giving it a shake or stir every five minutes or so.
 This allows for zero cleanups, zero waiting for it to cool, and zero chance of sustaining second-degree burns.
+The boiled syrup will keep longer because boiling eradicates bacteria, but you can still infuse the syrup with flavor by stirring in citrus zest, sprigs of herbs such as rosemary or mint, etc. Refrigerate overnight and remove the infused aromatics.
+Store in the fridge for two weeks.